Children with a social worker

 How Nottinghamshire will be working with education settings

-• Virtual School training offer focused on supporting vulnerable groups in school extended to Designated Safeguarding Leads.
-2023-24 Virtual School Training offer:
+• Virtual School training offer focused on supporting vulnerable groups in school extended to Designated Safeguarding Leads:

-• Using national data monitoring attendance and exclusions for vulnerable groups and make consultation available for schools, education settings and MATs to explore approaches and strategies to increase attendance and reduce exclusions
+• Using national and local data to monitor attendance, suspensions and exclusions for vulnerable groups and make consultation available for schools, education settings and MATs to explore approaches and strategies to increase attendance and reduce exclusions.

 Resources and signposting